jgyasu/jgyasu.github.io/_posts/2023-11-17-hello-world.md

 ---
 layout: post
-title: Hello, world!
+title: Hello, world
 ---

-Hello, this is me testing out the blog.
-I will try to put down my thoughts, learnings, random ideas and cool findings in these blogs.
+Hello!
+This is a post to test out the blog :)